 Our quarterly operating results may fluctuate due to a variety of factors that are outside of our control, including from the effects of the current pandemic.
-The COVID-19 outbreak began to have a global effect in the first quarter of 2020 and is having a significant impact on global markets driven by supply chain and production disruptions, workforce restrictions, reduced spending and other factors.
-These events negatively impacted our financial performance in the first quarter of 2020 and are expected to negatively impact our financial performance in future periods.
+The COVID-19 outbreak began to have a global effect in the first quarter of 2020 and continues to have a significant impact on global markets driven by supply chain and production disruptions, workforce restrictions, reduced spending and other factors.
+These events negatively impacted our financial performance, primarily with respect to our CMC business in the first two quarters of 2020 and are expected to negatively impact our financial performance in future periods.
 During the COVID-19 pandemic, substantially all of our global businesses have continued to operate within a critical infrastructure sector (as established by the Cybersecurity & Infrastructure Security Agency of the U.S. Department of Homeland Security, as well as other governments worldwide), and as a result, we have been able to meet the demand of our customers in the various markets we serve.

 Our operations were curtailed in two locations, China and New Zealand, after government restrictions required the temporary closure of operations.
-As of the date of this filing, these operations have returned to service.
+These operations have returned to service in the second quarter of 2020.
 Our remaining 31 facilities, principally in the United States, Canada, the United Kingdom, Australia and Denmark, were permitted to continue to operate.
-Our focus during this period has been on the following key priorities: